 MAKE SURE ALL social security numbers and addresses are entered and correct on K-1s, and if applicable on K-3s and on Schedule B-2.

-Mail them to the IRS using both ...
+If you mail them to the IRS, use both ...

 "Certified Mail" (so you have proof of your mailing date)

 and "Return Receipt" (so you have proof it was delivered)